Connect is now in stock and available for immediate shipping.

 Connect itself is the white shelter fronted by a solar panel & midway up the pole in the image (right).

-A sample webpage image of current weather conditions is shown below (at reduced size) – click the image to see live data.
+A sample webpage image of current weather conditions is shown below (at reduced size).
 You would be able to see data exactly like this from your own field site (live and updated every 5-60 minutes, depending on data plan chosen) with your own Connect installation.
-Check out the Summary page too, using the link at the top right of the live page.
 Additionally, you can download a data log at regular intervals to maintain a fully detailed database of all your own weather readings.

 The components of a Connect installation

 The schematic below illustrates the flexibility of a generalised Connect installation.
 The Connect unit can receive data from the full range of standard VP2 wireless transmitters, such as a regular ISS main sensor unit (even a Vue ISS), a supplementary temp/hum transmitter and a multi-sensor soil/leaf wetness station.
 So, to reiterate, Connect is an add-on unit for separately-specified Davis Vantage sensor transmitters; the standard Vantage sensor units generate the weather readings as usual, while Connect provides the remote data-link capability.

 In the simplest configuration (i.e. receiving data from a standard Vue or VP2 ISS), a Connect unit will therefore report readings for:

 Readings for any further weather parameters (solar or UV intensity, soil temperature and moisture etc) will depend on which of the optional VP2 supplementary transmitters may also specified for the system.